ktibrahim/springboot-react-dockerized-app-tutorial/README.md

 ```

 There should be 2 steps completed.
-* Spring boot application container should be created as **backend-app**.
+* Spring boot application container should be created **backend-app**.
 This was defined as the container name in docker-compose file.
-* Mongodb container is also created through a service defined in docker-compose file.
+* Mongodb container is also created **mongodocker** through a service defined in docker-compose file.
-* Network between these two containers is created by docker-build_default

 If you want to see the running containers, execute below command in terminal